-This path is for students that have a learning disability, language disorder, ADHD, etc. Their IQs are average to well above average, but they perform behind their peers academically.
-Students on this path engage in a full day of foundational academic related skills such as reading, writing, math, reasoning, and problem solving, with the goal of catching up and returning to a general education classroom in the public school system.
-These students are able to work in a bigger ratio (1:10) and do not need communication or behavior supports.
+This pathway is designed for students with learning disabilities, ADHD, or similar challenges.
+With average to above-average IQs, these students have strong potential but may be performing below grade level academically.
+The program provides a full day of instruction focused on building foundational skills in reading, writing, math, reasoning, and problem-solving, with the goal of closing learning gaps and preparing them to transition back to a general education classroom in the public school system.
+These students thrive in a larger class setting (1:10 ratio) and do not require communication or behavioral supports.

 All employees have a duty to report all actual or suspected cases of child abuse, abandonment, or neglect; have immunity from liability if they report; and have a duty to comply with child protective investigations.